unavi-xyz/wired-protocol/social/README.md

 ## Identity Servers

 Identity servers are optional servers for remotely hosting DIDs.
+For example, the server may use a method like `did:web`, allowing you to use a domain you control as the basis for your identity.

-You can log in to the server with a standard login method - such as a username / password or OAuth connection - then receive session keys used to verify your ownership of the hosted DID to other parties.
+You can log in to the server with a typical login method - such as a username and password or OAuth connection - then receive session keys which can be used to verify your ownership of the hosted DID to other parties.
+This allows you to use DIDs while maintaining the convienance of traditional app logins.

 Running your own identity server is a great first step towards self-sovereignity within The Wired.